A-Streitenberger/A-Streitenberger/README.md

 ### Hi! 👋

-my name is Alex and I'm currently doing my Masters in Computer Science at JGU in Mainz.
+my name is Alex and I'm currently finishing my master degree in Computer Science at JGU in Mainz.
 I already have several years of experience as a working student in various companies, including large corporations and small start-ups.
 Since December 2023 I have been working as a freelancer programming API integrations in the logistics industry.

 Here on GitHub you can find projects I'm working on and want to share.